Photosynthesis in Higher Plants: Overview, Topics, MCQs, Books, Tips

 Photosynthesis in Higher Plants

-Everyone is familiar with the basic principles of photosynthesis.
+Early experiments on photosynthesis, like those by Joseph Priestley and Jan Ingenhousz, proved that plants release oxygen and use sunlight for this process, which was a starting point for understanding photosynthesis.
 Various processes are involved in photosynthesis in higher plants, but the principle remains the same.
-Sunlight is used for synthesizing organic compounds by this physicochemical process.
-As oxygen is released into the atmosphere, it compounds organic compounds.
+Sunlight is used for synthesising organic compounds by this physicochemical process.
+Oxygen is released as a by-product in the process.

 Chloroplasts are found in the mesophyll cells of the leaves, where photosynthesis occurs.
-Photosynthesis involves four pigments:
+Photosynthesis involves the four biological pigments in plants:

 • Chlorophyll a